Contents

 DI Box

-• XLR input with gain control
+• XLR input with adjustable gain

-• low noise and low distortion
+• Low noise, low distortion performance

 /di-box/fetzervalve.png